ShaikSirajuddin-2025/Professional-Portfolio/artifacts folder/AI-ML-Timeline.md

 ### Lessons Learned:
 The process of creating this artifact enhanced my ability to present technical information in an understandable format for a broader audience.

-## Feedback and Revisions
-### Feedback:
-Peer feedback suggested adding more specific examples of AI applications in various industries to make the timeline more relatable.

-### Revisions:
-Incorporated additional examples of AI applications to make the timeline more relevant and practical for business-focused audiences.

 ## References
 - AI and ML History, Encyclopedia of Technology.